dthompson-jti/safety-check-app-concept/README.md

 ## 3. Prototype Features

+-   **Installable PWA:** A progressive web app configuration that allows the prototype to be installed on home screens, with offline-ready assets ensuring the app loads instantly even without a network.
 -   **Simulated Login/Logout:** A complete start-of-shift session workflow.
 This includes secure, client-side validation and a generic, enumeration-resistant error for failed credentials.
 -   **Sequential Context Selection:** Upon login, the user enters a mandatory, full-screen **Drill-Down Navigation** flow to select their Facility (Group) and Unit.
 This replaces traditional dropdowns with a native-style "Push/Pop" page transition pattern.
 -   **State Persistence:** The application mimics native behavior by persisting the user's session, view preferences (List vs. Card), and completed checks across page reloads.